САМБО / SAMBO / サンボ

 To survive or even thrive from the bottom requires a hyper active and dynamic attack pattern that is constantly leveraging multiple threats until the opponent succumbs to one, or is forced to let you up.
 The key is to not rely on the rules of grappling tournaments to protect you from the truth of the position: Being on bottom is dangerous in a striking environment!
 You better have real attacks from there to balance the equation, because waiting patiently for your opponent to overextend is an unrealistic and very sport specific attitude that cripples your actual martial arts potential.

 All of these concepts work in tandem to form the foundation of a truly well rounded grappler.
-The eventual goal is not just to be able to win in several different grappling rule sets, but also to have confidence that you can persevere in real fight if needed.
+The eventual goal is not just to be able to win in several different grappling rule sets, but also to have confidence that you can persevere in a real fight if needed.